Hip vs Gable Roof: 7 Surprising Pros & Cons

 What Is a Gable Roof?

-A gable roof (also known as a pitched or peaked roof) is one of the simplest and most popular roof designs.
-It features two sloping sides that meet at the top of a ridge, forming a triangular shape at each end, known as a gable.
+A gable roof (also called a pitched or peaked roof) features two sloping sides that meet at the top to form a ridge.
+This design creates a distinct triangular shape at each end of the building, known as gable ends, a hallmark of classic architecture from colonial homes to cabins and suburban builds.

 3 Key Features of a Gable Roof

-- Two Sloping Sides: Creates a triangular shape when viewed from the front or back.
+1. Dual Sloping Sides: Create a symmetrical triangle when viewed from the front or back.

 Gable roofs are easy to recognize and widely used, often chosen for their classic, straightforward design.